-You will be amazed at some of the signs of mineral imbalances, some of which people refer to as Gut Toxicity or Training Issues.
-This means that too often resolving these issues are not rooted in establishing a good basic species appropriate diet and enabling the horse to function as it should.
+Some of the signs of mineral imbalances are sometimes inappropriately referred to as gut toxicity or training issues.
+This means that solutions are often not rooted – as they should be – in the establishment of a good basic species-appropriate diet that enables the horse to function as it should.

-For those beleiving that the horse has experienced a ‘poisonous’ or toxic issue resulting in a dysfunctional gut regular use of gut cleansing, restoring, balancing and flora enhancing supplements are throught to be the answer.
-Other people start thinking: “these are just ‘people and poor training ’ problems and that desensitisation, repetition, and focused training is the anwser.
+Those believing that the horse has experienced a ‘poisonous’ or toxic issue resulting in a dysfunctional gut often advocate the use of gut-cleansing/ restoring/balancing and flora-enhancing strategies as the answer.
+Other people start thinking: “these are just ‘people and poor-training ’ problems and that desensitisation, repetition, and focused training is the answer.

-Whilst it is always possible that your horse has eaten something toxic, when that is the case it is usually something urgent that needs assistance from your vet.
-In our experience, most horses in the UK are NOT toxic, rather their systems are not functioning as they should due to a lack of appropriate basic nutrition and mineral imbalances.
-We find the best probiotic for optimum gut flora is quality forage, ie good quality horse hay alongside less or nil grass.- In our experience ad lib from small holed nets, long, high fibre, mature mixed grass/meadow hay, soaked for 45-60 minutes when necessary is the very best probiotic for a horse.
+It is, of course, possible that your horse has eaten something toxic,.
+If this is the case, it is usually something urgent that needs assistance from your vet.
+In our experience, most horses in the UK are NOT toxic.
+Rather, their systems are not functioning as they should due to a lack of appropriate basic nutrition and mineral imbalances.
+We find the best probiotic for optimum gut flora is quality forage – i.e. good quality horse hay with little or no grass.
+In our experience, ad lib hay from small-holed nets, long high-fibre, mature mixed-grass/meadow hay, soaked for 45-60 minutes when necessary, is the very best probiotic for a horse.

 The major mineral imbalance comes from too much potassium, nitrates and not enough sodium, calcium and magnesium.
-When we feed good basic nutrition and address the major mineral imbalances associated to excessive potassium and insufficient sodium, calcium and magnesium our horses return to thier normal calm healthy selves very quickly.
+When we feed good basic nutrition and address the major mineral imbalances associated with excessive potassium and insufficient sodium, calcium and magnesium our horses return to their normal calm healthy selves very quickly.

-Download and print off the HEALTH CHECK and the CURRENT DIET REVIEW, note the symptoms your horse displays.
+Download and print off the HEALTH CHECK and the CURRENT DIET REVIEW and note the symptoms your horse displays.